 Students working toward a bachelor’s degree in hospitality management have an opportunity to gain skills in a variety of areas related to the discipline, including food and beverage management, marketing, and accounting.
 After completing the degree program, students typically earn a Bachelor of Science (B.S.) in hospitality management or hospitality and tourism management, depending on the school.
 Many schools offer the degree as a concentration of business or business administration.

-Online bachelor's degree in hospitality management: coursework and overview
+Online bachelor’s degree in hospitality management coursework

 Undergraduate studies typically last four years for full-time students.
 Coursework may include a combination of general education requirements, hospitality electives, and relevant business courses.
 The curriculum varies by school, but there are many courses that overlap.
 Some common subjects are outlined below: